 Absorption has the least effect of the aforementioned elements.
 Acoustic ceiling tile and loosely packed fiberglass insulation are examples of decent sound absorbers, and they provide a little additional soundproofing.

-These four elements work independently of each other.
-For example, this means that if you've already applied plenty of mass but no damping, you can gain considerable upgrade by adding a damping element to your soundproofing.
 So if you have already had certain soundproofing installed but it's not managing to reduce the noise good enough, think about which of the four element(s) are frail or insufficient in your system, and that's what you want to check in order to gain the most improvement.

 Be wary of ineffective “soundproof” construction material like:

-Last update on 2021-01-08 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2023-11-29 / Affiliate links / Images from Amazon Product Advertising API

 If you require more information, please check these references